LearnLens: LLM-Enabled Personalised, Curriculum-Grounded Feedback with Educators in the Loop: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the UK Department for Education through the AI Catalyst Fund - AI Tools for Education (grant no. 10144187) and the UK Engineering and Physical Sciences Research Council (EPSRC) through a Turing AI Fellowship (grant no. EP/V020579/1, EP/V020579/2).
+This work was supported by the UK Department for Education through the AI Catalyst Fund - AI Tools for Education (grant no. 10144187) and the UK Engineering and Physical Sciences Research Council (EPSRC) through a Turing AI Fellowship (grant no. EP/V020579/1, EP/V020579/2) and a Prosperity Partnership project with AQA (UKRI566).
 The authors also acknowledge the use of the King’s Computational Research, Engineering, and Technology Environment (CREATE) at King’s College London.
-We are grateful to Dr. Cesare Aloisi from AQA for his valuable advice and insightful feedback throughout the implementation of our system.